The Bigfellas

 Drummer Shay Bell and keyboardist/singer Charlie Recksieck have been with the band for its duration.

+Charlie also writes, records and performs with singer/songwriter Spud Davenport in side band, Leaders In The Clubhouse.
+They released their rock satire debut album, Won in 2015.

 Film & TV

 They appear in and have their music featured in the 2012 documentary Don't Change The Subject, and the movie's score was composed by Recksieck.
 The Bigfellas music also appears in the 2012 documentary Suds County, USA.
 Charlie Recksieck also provided some musical cues for the Bravo tv series, LOLwork.